-14.3 Usage of PVALID/QVALID
+14.4 Usage of PVALID/QVALID

 The VSI-H specifies the use of the QVALID signal only to the extent that it indicates the global validity status of the DOM output data streams.
 If available to the DIM, the PVALID signal may be used to indicate that the DAS output data are 'valid'.
 This information can be used by the DIM as it sees fit, including transmitting it to the DOM for inclusion as a factor in controlling it QVALID output.
-If the DOM is sufficiently capable, the QVALID signal may also be used, for example, as a pulsar-gating mechanism to the DPS; the pulsar gating capability may be further augmented by specifying gating on an individual bit-stream basis to account for the frequency-dispersive nature of pulsar timing (see Section 10.4).
+If the DOM is sufficiently capable, the QVALID signal may also be used, for example, as a pulsar-gating mechanism to the DPS.